MicrosoftDocs/windows-dev-docs/uwp/launch-resume/create-adaptive-tiles.md

 Branding can be applied for specific tile sizes one of two ways:

-1. By applying the attribute on the [TileBinding](../tiles-and-notifications/tile-schema.md#tilebinding) element
+1. By applying the attribute on the [TileBinding](tile-schema.md#tilebinding) element.
-2. By applying the attribute on the [TileVisual](../tiles-and-notifications/tile-schema.md#tilevisual) element, which affects the entire notification payload
+2. By applying the attribute on the [TileVisual](tile-schema.md#tilevisual) element, which affects the entire notification payload.

 If you don't specify branding for a binding, it will use the branding that's provided on the visual element.

 ```xml
 <tile>
   <visual branding="nameAndLogo">

     <binding template="TileMedium" branding="logo">
       ...
     </binding>

     <!--Inherits branding from visual-->
     <binding template="TileWide">
       ...
     </binding>

   </visual>
 </tile>
 ```